 What happens during menopause?

-The reduction in female hormones can cause symptoms such as hot flushes, mood swings, night sweats, anxiety, palpitations, depression, decreased libido, sleep problems and vaginal dryness.
+The reduction in female hormones can cause symptoms such as hot flushes, mood swings, night sweats, anxiety, palpitations, depression, decreased libido (sex drive), sleep problems and vaginal dryness.

 Menopause can be divided into two stages:

-Postmenopause: a woman is considered "postmenopausal" one year after her last menstrual period.
+Postmenopause: a woman is considered to be ‘postmenopausal’ 1 year after her last menstrual period.